Skip to main content

 Cloud Console

 Similar to kubectl and GitOps workflows, you can make updates to the Node Pool manifest in the Cloud Console.
 Doing so automatically stages a new Node Profile on the status.nodeProfile field and stages any existing Nodes in the Node Pool.
 New Nodes boot into this newly staged Node Profile.
-The following example shows a GPU update being made to the Node Pool: Screenshot showing the Node Pool edit page with a GPU version change.
+The following example shows a GPU update made to the Node Pool: Screenshot showing the Node Pool edit page with a GPU version change.

 CoreWeave Intelligent CLI